danielbodnar/awesome-stars/README.md

 ## firefox-extension

+- [teddy-gustiaux/quick-bookmarking](https://github.com/teddy-gustiaux/quick-bookmarking) - WebExtension allowing you to quickly bookmark pages to a default bookmark location via a dedicated icon.
+Some optional advanced features are also available.
+- [1nfiniteloop/json-bookmarks](https://github.com/1nfiniteloop/json-bookmarks) - Browser extension for Mozilla Firefox and Chrome for importing and exporting bookmarks with a json file
 - [RetireJS/retire.js](https://github.com/RetireJS/retire.js) - scanner detecting the use of JavaScript libraries with known vulnerabilities.
 Can also generate an SBOM of the libraries it finds.
 - [fregante/browser-extension-template](https://github.com/fregante/browser-extension-template) - 📕 Barebones boilerplate with Parcel 2, options handler and auto-publishing
 - [dertuxmalwieder/ymarks](https://github.com/dertuxmalwieder/ymarks) - The self-hosted ymarks bookmark syncing tool (Git mirror)